 The information in this article has been checked for medical accuracy by Dr. Joannna Woodnutt.
-However, the information in this article not meant to be used as a substitute for diagnosis or advice from your local vet.
+However, it is not meant to be used as a substitute for diagnosis or advice from your local vet.

 The mouth is home to millions of bacteria.
 Some are harmless, others can spell trouble if left unchecked.
 While most people make an effort to take care of their own oral health and schedule a checkup appointment with the dentist every so often, oral diseases in cats tend to go overlooked for months or even years.
 Today we are talking about one of the major diseases that can result from poor oral health: periodontal disease.